Seeking to develop independent enquirers

 At AS/A2 Level (from Sept 2015) EDEXCEL British and European courses 9H10

 We invite students to participate and submit entries to the Vellacote Cambridge History Essay Prize.
-In 2017 a Y12 student was awarded 'highly commended'.
+In 2017, 2019 and 2023 a Y12 student was awarded 'highly commended'.
 There is also the award of an ‘Annual History Prize’.
 It is presented to a student or students for outstanding achievement.